BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus-movielens.md

 LIMIT 20
 ```

 Choose a name for your Dashboard, copy the query.
-Click `Save`.
+For the "View" select `https://bluebrain.github.io/nexus/vocabulary/defaultSparqlIndex` from the dropdown.
+Click on `Configure Columns` button to see a preview of all the columns the dashboard will have.
+Now click `Save`.

 @@@ div { .center }
 ![](../assets/try-nexus-sandbox-dashboard-form.png)